 Technology is influencing not only how crime is perpetrated, but also how law enforcement tackles crime.

 Professor Rogers sees this as having different levels of application across the industry.

 “The interpretation of data is vital.
 It is probably not cost-effective to train police officers in IT; rather, recruiting IT professionals into law enforcement makes more sense.
 This is happening in the UK and may well become more common in other countries.
 So the scope of experience in the industry is widening.

 “For ordinary police officers, they won’t necessarily need to know how to deal with, say, cybercrime, but they will need to understand it, to recognise it, as they are increasingly likely to come into contact with it in one way or another.
 So they will need the skills to, for instance, preserve evidence used in cybercrime investigations.
 So there is a drive for officers to undertake specialised study in aspects of technology and cybercrime.”

-Kim Bailey, a lecturer in law at CSU’s Centre for Law and Justice, explained how technology can also open up opportunity in the provision of legal services.
+Kim Bailey, a lecturer in law at our Centre for Law and Justice, explained how technology can also open up opportunity in the provision of legal services.

 People and policing